IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 When fine tuning your JavaMail Session, there are a number of fields you can edit.
 The most important are:

-+ **Mail Host:** Desired mail host’s DNS address (e.g. smtp.gmail.com)
++ **Mail Host:** Desired mail host's DNS address (e.g. smtp.gmail.com)
 + **Default User:** Username mail host will recognize (e.g. user\@gmail.com)
 + **Default Sender Address:** Email address that your Dataverse installation will send mail from

 Depending on the SMTP server you're using, you may need to add additional properties at the bottom of the page (below "Advanced").

-From the "Add Properties" utility at the bottom, use the “Add Property” button for each entry you need, and include the name / corresponding value as needed.
+From the "Add Properties" utility at the bottom, use the "Add Property" button for each entry you need, and include the name / corresponding value as needed.
 Descriptions are optional, but can be used for your own organizational needs.

 **Note:** These properties are just an example.
-You may need different/more/fewer properties all depending on the SMTP server you’re using.
+You may need different/more/fewer properties all depending on the SMTP server you're using.

 ==============================	==============================
 			Name 							Value